A Precarious Perch

 Suwannee, who successfully fledged a buff-headed chick after he was tagged, has spent the past six weeks recuperating and preparing for the long migration ahead.
 Rather than joining larger groups of kites at roosts further south, he spent most of that time closer to home, foraging in pastureland to the east of his nesting territory and roosting nearby with several dozen kites along the Suwannee River.
 Finally, on a bright, clear morning early this month, he took to the air and left the Florida coast.
 Exactly what his future holds is impossible to predict, but Kent and Meyer will be watching every step of the way.

 Mac Stone is a conservation photographer from Gainesville, Florida who grew up exploring the springs, swamps, and hammocks of his home state.
-Through photography, Stone strives to start new conversations and expose the dynamic relationship between mankind and the natural world.
+Through photography, Stone strives to start new conversations and expose the dynamic relationship between people and the natural world.
 A fellow with the International League of Conservation Photographers, his work focuses on America's swamps in an attempt to change public opinion towards our country’s wetlands.
-To see more of his work, visit www.macstonephoto.com.
+To see more of his work, visit macstonephoto.com or follow him on Instagram @macstonephoto.